 Hypnosis is a psychological altered mental state resembling sleep.
 A person under hypnosis is considered to have heightened focus and concentration with the ability to concentrate intensely on a specific thought or memory whilst blocking of sources of distraction.
 During this state, positive suggestions for change can given to the subconscious mind to calm the mind, modify habits, to lessen anxiety, stress, physical pain or reduce high blood pressure.
 This is known as hypnotic induction.
 The use of hypnosis for therapeutic intervention is known as Hypnotherapy.
 Hypnotherapy can be used to help a variety of issues and conditions for example, reduce stress, performance anxiety, to overcome exam fears, help pass your driving test and manage pain..

 It can help you to overcome other dysfunctional habits, such as nail-biting, or distorted thought processes, including angry outbursts, road rage, or anger that is out of control and may be causing you to experience problems in your relationships with other people.

 Does hypno/psychotherapy work?

-Although no therapist can ethically guarantee the successful outcome of any therapeutic approach, hypno/psychotherapy can and does work for many people.
-With your determination to change, there is no reason why is will not work well work for you too.
+Although no therapist can ethically guarantee the successful outcome of any therapeutic approach, (as it is the client who processes and makes the changes), Hypno/psychotherapy can work for many people and so with your determination, motivation and capacity to change, there is no reason why your therapy would not for you too.
 Please feel free to check the NHS website to view their comments regarding the success of Hypnotherapy. http://www.nhs.uk/Conditions/hypnotherapy/Pages/Introduction.aspx

 Why use an Hypno/Psychotherapist rather than a Hypnotherapist